nermalcat69/zerops-starlight-ssg/README.md

 # Starlight on Zerops - SSG

-This is a template for deploying astro's starlight docs(SSG) to zerops with a guide on how to deploy to zerops using both their gui and cli.
+This is a template for deploying Astro's Starlight docs (SSG) to Zerops, along with a guide on how to deploy to Zerops using both their GUI and CLI.

 ## 🚀 Project Structure